jh-hsd/Motorshield/README.md

-## A library to use the Motorshield
+## An Arduino library to use the Motorshield

 ![Image of motorshield board](/motorshield.png?raw=true)